Toledo, Spain Travel Guide: Exploring the Cultural Capital

 Plaza de Zocodover

-Toledo Spain Travel Guide - Plaza de Zocodover
+Toledo, Spain Travel Guide - Plaza de Zocodover

 Designed by Juan de Herrera during the reign of Philip II, the Plaza de Zocodover has long been considered the main square and the nerve center of the city of Toledo.
 If you love to shop, then you won’t want to miss out on visiting the Plaza de Zocodover during your trip to Toledo.
-In addition to the many shops and boutiques to peruse thru, you will also find many incredible restaurants to enjoy and lots of opportunities to people-watch during your visit.
+In addition to the many shops and boutiques to peruse through, you will also find many incredible restaurants to enjoy and lots of opportunities to people-watch during your visit.

 Puerta de Bisagra

-Toledo Spain Travel Guide - Puerta de Bisagra
+Toledo, Spain Travel Guide - Puerta de Bisagra

 Constructed in the time of the Moorish Taifa of Toledo in the 10th century, the Puerta de Bisagra (or city gate) of Toledo is one of the prettier city gates that you will see when you tour Spain.
 The intricately crafted decorative stonework around the gate is beautiful.
 If you are walking about the city during your stay, I would definitely recommend stopping at the gate for some pictures.